AuthentiqID/authentiq-docs/docs/faq.md

 ### How does Authentiq encrypt my data on my phone?

 On iOS, your Authentiq ID is automatically encrypted by the OS when the phone is locked, and decrypted when the phone is unlocked.
+For this reason it is important that the device has a passcode set, even though the Authentiq ID app itself can be protected with a PIN.

 ### How does Authentiq encrypt my data in transit?